r-gg/vs-ue/README.md

 ### Secure Channel
 Do the chunks that are encrypted + decrypted need to be synchronized? i.e. is: (encrypt(line1) + encrypt(line2)) == encrypt(line1 + line2) ?

+- For Base64 definitely not.
+I also checked for AES encryption and it is also non-additive.
+If we need to send more lines over the secure channel, they are combined into one string with '\n', then encrypted and sent as one message.

 ### Message Client
 Is any sort of reconnection-feature intended?
 Or can "Mailbox Server ends connection" directly lead to client aborting?